AbhishekRaval/Social-Network-Database-Project/README.md

 # Part-2 : Writing Up Queries

-I. View users’ all posts and display the number of likes and number of comments to that post.
+1. View users’ all posts and display the number of likes and number of comments to that post.
-II.
-Display the comments posted by the user.
+2. Display the comments posted by the user.
-III.
-Display the online friends of a particular user.
+3. Display the online friends of a particular user.
-IV.
-Display the Group name, number of members of that Group and admin of that Group.
+4. Display the Group name, number of members of that Group and admin of that Group.
-V. Display the Members of the particular Group.
+5. Display the Members of the particular Group.
-VI.
-Display post which don’t have any like.
+6. Display post which don’t have any like.
-VII.
-Display post which don’t have any comment.
+7. Display post which don’t have any comment.
-VIII.
-Display post which are liked by user's friend.
+8. Display post which are liked by user's friend.
-IX.
-Display Comments of a particular user which are liked by user’s friends.
+9. Display Comments of a particular user which are liked by user’s friends.
-X. Display Posts of a particular user which are liked by user’s friends.
+10. Display Posts of a particular user which are liked by user’s friends.
-XI.
-Display Posts to particular group and also display the user’s name who posted it.
+11. Display Posts to particular group and also display the user’s name who posted it.
-XII.
-Display posts of a group that is not liked by anyone.
+12. Display posts of a group that is not liked by anyone.